immijimmi/managedstate/README.md

 *extensions*.**PartialQuery**(*self, path_key_getter: Callable[[Any], Any]*)
 &nbsp;&nbsp;&nbsp;&nbsp;Instances of this class can be provided as path keys only in `Registrar.register()`.
 &nbsp;&nbsp;&nbsp;&nbsp;When `registered_get()`/`registered_set()` is called with the relevant path label, the function provided below
-&nbsp;&nbsp;&nbsp;&nbsp;will be called and passed one value from the custom query args list; a valid path key or KeyQuery should be returned.
+&nbsp;&nbsp;&nbsp;&nbsp;will be called and passed one value from the custom query args list;
+&nbsp;&nbsp;&nbsp;&nbsp;a valid path key or KeyQuery should be returned.
 &nbsp;

 ### Methods